alexmorley/CodeOfConduct.Builder/README.md

 ## Development

+**Hopefully we can make this even easier (and remove the need to download docker, which is probably overkill...) - See Issue #50**

 To get a local version of this website on your computer *should* be as easy as:
 - install [Docker](docker.io) community edition
 ```